Honey Petal Plants

 Couldn't load pickup availability

-Basics: zones 3-8, 12-24" x 12", sun to part shade, more shade tolerant than other Packera species, Yellow umbel in mid to late spring, also very adaptable as to soil and moisture.
+Basics: zones 3-8, 12-24" x 12", sun to part shade, more shade tolerant than other Packera species, yellow umbel in mid to late spring, held high above the foliage, very adaptable as to soil and moisture.
 Perhaps it's ideal spot is a mesic to moist to even wet site in fertile acid soils, but on my property it is doing great on a well-drained, slightly sloping woodland edge (see image)

 Synonym: Senecio aureus

-Common names: Golden Groundsel, Golden Ragwort, Life Root, Uncum Root, False Valerian, Cough Weed, Cocash Weed, Staggerwort, St. James Weed, Female Regulator, Butterweed
+Common names: Golden Groundsel, Golden Ragwort, Life Root, Uncum Root, False Valerian, Cough Weed, Cocash Weed, Staggerwort, St. James Weed, Female Regulator, Butterweed, Squaw-weed

 Family: Asteracae